Sea buckthorn: benefits, dosage, contraindications

 ✪✪✪✪✪

 The study published in Clinical Interventions in Aging in 2019 examined the effects of a polyphenol-rich extract from sea buckthorn berries on stem cell mobilization in healthy human subjects.
-The randomized, double-blind trial involved taking 500 mg of the extract and measured increases in specific types of stem cells in the blood.
-The results showed a rapid and selective mobilization of several stem cell types, including endothelial and mesenchymal stem cells, which could contribute to tissue regeneration and repair.
-These observations may explain the traditional use of sea buckthorn for preventive health and slowing the aging process, underscoring its potential for possible applications in regenerative medicine.
+The randomized, double-blind trial involved taking 500 mg of the extract and measured the increase in specific types of stem cells in the blood.
+The results showed rapid and selective mobilization of several types of stem cells, including endothelial and mesenchymal stem cells, which could contribute to tissue regeneration and repair.
+These observations could explain the traditional use of sea buckthorn for preventive health and slowing the aging process, highlighting its potential in possible applications in regenerative medicine.

 Posologie